Wimnet/flexicon_orbit/README.md

 *Tingjun Chen, Mahmood Baraani Dastjerdi, Jin Zhou, Harish Krishnaswamy, and Gil Zussman, “Wideband Full-Duplex Wireless via Frequency-Domain Equalization: Design and Experimentation,” in Proc.
 ACM MobiCom'19, Oct.
 2019.* [[download](https://wimnet.ee.columbia.edu/wp-content/uploads/2018/12/FDE_MobiCom19.pdf)]

-We greatly appreciate that you cite the above papers if you use the hardware.
+We greatly appreciate that you cite the above papers if you use the hardware or software.
 Please email Tingjun Chen (tingjun [at] ee.columbia.edu) or Manav Kohli (mpk2138 [at] columbia.edu) if you use (or plan to use) the full-duplex node or if you have any questions.

 ## Hardware
 ### The Gen-1 Narrowband Frequency-Flat Amplitude- and Phase-based RF Canceller Box